-From Star Wars to Marvel, from prestige TV (Hannibal) to high-profile Oscar contenders (At Eternity’s Gate), Mads Mikkelsen can be seen stretching his dramatic skills across the board these days.
+From Death Stranding to Star Wars to Marvel, from prestige TV (Hannibal) to high-profile Oscar contenders (At Eternity’s Gate), Mads Mikkelsen can be seen stretching his dramatic skills across the board in recent years.
 But longtime Mikkelsen fans will know that’s consistent with what he’s always done.

 Making his debut in Nicolas Winding Refn’s Pusher in 1996, Mikkelsen fit almost immediately into the intimidating, darkly comic mode in which fellow Danish talent Refn works.
 By the mid-2000s, he had not only continued to collaborate with Refn, but also received much acclaim for his role in fellow Dane Susanne Bier’s After the Wedding and crossed the Atlantic to Hollywood with a heroic role in King Arthur and a turn as a Bond villain in Casino Royale (2006).
 His versatility has continued in the years since, exhibited in his portrayals of a serial killer, a swooning, romantic costume drama lead, and even a half-human, half-chicken hybrid.

 Mads Mikkelsen’s willingness to take a shot at every part continues with Arctic, a survival thriller set in the titular landscape.
 In the role of Overgård, stranded with no one to help him, Mikkelsen treks across the wilderness, withstanding natural threats along the way.
 Matching the feral physicality he honed in Refn’s Valhalla Rising, Mikkelsen crafts a performance as resilient as his character.